fusiondirectory/fusiondirectory-user-manual/source/fusiondirectory/plugins/automatic-groups/automaticGroups.rst

 The resulting dynamic group will automatically include all users whose Supann resource state matches the specified criteria, using LDAP's dynamic membership capabilities.

 .. note::
    Regex is also available for the Supann resource (only) criteria in this mode.
-Creating a correct dynamic group related filter.
+Creating therefore a custom dynamic group related filter.

 Dynamic Group Structure
 -----------------------